LoyolaChicagoBooks/curricula/source/15-cs2/content.rst

             return top == stack.length - 1;
         }

-        public void push(int element) {
+        public void push(E element) {
             if (isFull()) {
-                throw new RuntimeException("Stack is full");
+                resizeStack();
             }
             stack[++top] = element;
         }

-        public int pop() {
+        public E pop() {
             if (isEmpty()) {
                 throw new RuntimeException("Stack is empty");
             }
-            return stack[top--];
+            return (E) stack[top--];
         }

-        public int peek() {
+        public E peek() {
             if (isEmpty()) {
                 throw new RuntimeException("Stack is empty");
             }
-            return stack[top];
+            return (E) stack[top];
         }

         public int size() {
             return top + 1;
         }

+        private void resizeStack() {
+            int newCapacity = stack.length * 2;
+            Object[] newStack = new Object[newCapacity];
+            System.arraycopy(stack, 0, newStack, 0, stack.length);
+            stack = newStack;
         }

-In this implementation, we use a simple Java array to store the elements of the stack.
-Here's an overview of the key methods:

-- `isEmpty()`: Checks if the stack is empty.
-- `isFull()`: Checks if the stack is full.
-- `push(element)`: Adds the specified element to the top of the stack.
-- `pop()`: Removes and returns the element at the top of the stack.
-- `peek()`: Returns the element at the top of the stack without removing it.
-- `size()`: Returns the number of elements in the stack.

-Note that in this implementation, we assume the stack is limited to storing integers.
-If you want to support other types, you can modify the array type and update the element handling accordingly.

-This simplified implementation demonstrates how a stack can be implemented using a simple array-based approach, offering a basic understanding of stack operations using primitive Java arrays.
+    }

+In this revised implementation, the `Stack` class is now a generic class, allowing you to create stacks of any type.
+The key methods and functionalities remain the same as in the previous implementation.

+Note that when accessing elements from the stack array, we cast them to the generic type `E` using `(E)` to ensure type safety.
+Additionally, the stack array is initially created with a default capacity, but it dynamically resizes when it becomes full using the `resizeStack()` method.

+This updated implementation allows you to create stacks of various types and provides a more flexible and reusable stack ADT.

 Key takeaways